anajankovic/personservicekubernetes/README.md

 An Environment is a custom Kyma security and organizational unit based on the concept of Kubernetes Namespaces.
 Kyma Environments allow you to divide the cluster into smaller units to use for different purposes, such as development and testing.
 Learn more from official documentation about [Environments](https://kyma-project.io/docs/latest/root/kyma#details-environments)

 To setup environment for this showcase call this command: `kubectl apply -f environment.yaml`.
-Now, once you call `kubectl get namespaces -l=env=true` among other Environments you will see the one you just created
+Now, once you call `kubectl get namespaces -l=env=true` among other Environments you will see the one you just created.

 You also just created default resource constraints to ensure we don't hit ceilings in terms of memory usage.
 (However on Minikube/Local installation this might be challenging).
 For more details read [Configure Default Memory Requests and Limits for a Namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/)